ayushdv/ayushdv.github.io/_pages/about.md

 ![An Image of myself](/images/icon_adv.jpeg){: .align-right width="200px"}

 🔬 I am a first-year PhD student at the School of Economics at the University of Edinburgh.
-My research interests are in Game Theory, specifically Multidimensional Signalling Theory.
+My research interests are in Game Theory and Political Economics.
 I hold a BS in Mathematics from IIT Bombay and an MSc in Mathematical Economics and Econometrics from the University of Edinburgh.

 💻 Professionally, I have 10-12 months of experience in Data Science and Machine Learning.
 During this time, I’ve worked with various tools and programming languages, including Python, R, SQL, STATA, and PowerBI.